Finance Division General Phone: (503) 378-4633

 Information Infrastructure and Security Activities: Treasury purchases, develops, maintains, and supports an automated and secure cash management technology infrastructure to serve the needs of state agencies and partner banking institutions.
 Treasury also advises and assists agencies with respect to their own cash management system needs, including as they relate to security and risk management, as well as certain related industry compliance issues.

-Short- and Intermediate-Term Investment of Cash: The Investment Division invests cash via the programs outlined below while the Finance Division provides all related administrative and operational support activities.
+Short- and Intermediate-Term Investment of Cash: The Investment Division invests cash via the programs outlined below, while the Finance Division provides related administrative and operational support activities.

 Oregon Intermediate Term Pool (OITP): Treasury operates the OITP as a vehicle to invest dollars not needed to cover short-term needs and able to withstand greater price volatility to achieve returns often associated with longer-term investments.
 For more information on the OITP click here.